liveoffline2021-max/christian-alarm-privacy-policy/index.md

 ## English

-**Privacy Policy – Christmas Alarm Clock**
+**Privacy Policy – Christian Alarm Clock**

 **Effective date:** November 24, 2025

 Your privacy is important to us.
-Christmas Alarm Clock is designed to **not collect or store any personal information**.
+Christian Alarm Clock is designed to **not collect or store any personal information**.

 **Data Collection**
 While we do not collect your personal data, this app uses **Google AdMob** to display ads.
 AdMob may collect information such as: